eastOffice/QoEProject/README.md

 5. Visit `localhost:3000` on your website, you should see the instruction page.

    After finishing the test, the results will be stored in `./results/`, the file name will be the MTurk ID.

+## Problems

+1. Only one tester can proceed the test at the same time.
+This is because I used some variables to control the order of the webpages, videos, etc.
+   If another tester visits the webpage, he will be asked to wait first.
+One big problem is that if one tester quits before finishing, then the server will keep waiting.
+   I wonder if this problem can be solved by multi-process methods(each tester has a pid).